ritza-co/Codecov/Codecov Jest Draft.md

 If you’re using [Jest](https://jestjs.io/) for testing in your JavaScript projects, you may have heard about code coverage reports.
 These reports give insight into how much of your codebase is being tested, and can be a valuable tool for improving the quality and reliability of your code.

 In this article, we’ll walk through how to set up, generate, and interpret Jest code coverage reports and extend their functionality to better share and make decisions.
-All to help you maximize the effectiveness of your tests.
+This will all help you to maximize the effectiveness of your tests.

 ## What is Code Coverage?